Jesus Teaches Nicodemus

 Activities:

-- Use the activity Drawing Contrasts and allow the children to talk about what it means to be born again (in the Spirit) to being born to parents as a baby.
-You and your children will come up with more ideas but a few are listed below to get you started.
+• Use the activity Drawing Contrasts and allow the children to talk about what it means to be born again (in the Spirit) to be born to parents as a baby.
+You and your children will come up with more ideas, but a few are listed below to get you started.

-- Play a simple word game.
-Bible Wordz Game is an adaptable game, children form words from letter tiles.
+• Play a simple word game.
+Bible Wordz Game is an adaptable game where children form words from letter tiles.
 The words relate to words found in the Bible lesson.

 Crafts: